V&A Illustration Awards 2005

 Published by Walker Books Ltd, London

 Jonny Hannah studied at Liverpool Art School and the Royal College of Art.
 He has worked as an illustrator since graduating in 1998 and also teaches illustration at Kingston University.
-He won numerous awards, including a BAFTA, for an animation called 'The Man with the Beautiful Eyes', made with Jonathan Hodgson for Channel 4 in 2000.

 A major output of Hannah’s creativity is his own imprint, Cakes & Ale Press, where he publishes screenprinted limited edition books and posters.
 The poster theme can be seen in 'Hot Jazz Special', which introduces children to jazz in the form of an evening at the Body & Soul Café.
 Each spread is laid out in poster-style with illustrations and a text full of vigour and rhythm.
 Hannah’s work on the book led to a commission to produce publicity for the 2005 Birmingham Jazz Festival.